Kaayzeer/tip-calc/README.md

 ### What I learned

 I´ve learned about inmplementing SASS with a react application and the power it comes with it.
-The dynamically strong css you can apply with SASS is very useful.
+The dynamically strong css you can apply with SASS is very useful and I will deinitely continue my development in with theese tools.

+I´ve also took the step to the open source community and hope to gain isight as well as hopefully contribute with anything to other members that might need it!.